 With a competitive Praxis examination pass rate, 100% employment for our graduates, and incredibly low tuition, the ENMU master's in communicative disorders is a top program choice.
-The Master of Science in Communicative Disorders provides advanced training in assessing and treating speech, language and swallowing disorders.
-A master's degree is a minimum requirement you'll need to serve as a certified speech-language pathologist in public schools, medical, or other private settings.
+The Master of Science degree in Communicative Disorders provides advanced training in assessing and treating speech, language and swallowing disorders.
+A master's degree is the minimum requirement you'll need to serve as a certified speech-language pathologist in public schools, medical, or other private settings.

 As a speech-language pathologist, you will work with clients ranging from infants to senior citizens.
 You will treat clients who have language, articulation, fluency, swallowing, voice and hearing disorders, and you will work in settings such as public schools, preschools, private clinics, hospitals and rehabilitation centers.

 Completion of our CDIS program is routinely accomplished within two to three years.
 Matriculation time is dependent on full-time or part-time enrollment preference and status: most full-time students graduate in two years (6-7 semesters).
 Our program admits 25-30 new graduate students each fall and spring.

 Our CDIS graduate program offers a hybrid of traditional on-campus and online classes.
 You are required to be on campus the first 16-week semester following admission (fall or spring) to complete a one-semester practicum.
 If you meet all first semester practicum and evaluation competencies, you may complete the remainder of your courses and practicum off campus as long as you continue to attain competencies in future practicums.
 Please note practicum site availability in your chosen area may be limited in some geographic locales, and you may need to relocate in some cases.
 Distance education coursework requires synchronous enrollment, meaning you must "attend" all courses remotely during the time the course is being taught on campus.
 Our program is also unique in that you can transition between full-time and part-time status at any time during the program.